msrocka/protolca-tests/README.md

 # protolca-tests
-This is a test suite for the gRPC service interface of openLCA.
+A test suite for the gRPC service interface of openLCA:

 ```bash
 npm install